kumbharedu/Power-BI/README.md

 2-data query - It means when table will update in snowflake simultaneously update in power bi with the help  data pieping .

+There is an advanced option while putting data in that where we can give query only that much data will load in power bi.